 You are obliged to pay child support (underhållsbidrag) for your child, even if the child lives or moves to and lives in a different country to the one you live in.

-If the payer and the recipient live in two different Nordic countries, the payer can choose whether the child support is set according to the regulations in the country in which the payer lives or in the country in which the recipient lives.
+If the payer and the recipient live in two different Nordic countries, the recipient can choose whether the child support is set according to the regulations in the country in which the payer lives or in the country in which the recipient lives.

 You can receive maintenance support (underhållsstöd) from Försäkringskassan even if the parent paying the support lives in a different country to Sweden.